Home » Type » Bread » Homemade Soft Pretzel Bites

 Top Tips

 • Play around with the pretzel bite shapes.
 Cut the slices in half, making them even smaller.
-Or make 4 smaller rolls, instead of 2, using the same 1-inch cuts.
+Or make four smaller rolls instead of two, using the same 1-inch cuts.

-• Opt to skip the baking soda bath if needed.
+• If needed, skip the baking soda bath.
 The pretzel bites won’t brown as much or have the unique pretzel flavor, but they will still be delicious!

 • Making the dough is pretty foolproof and forgiving.
 You can mix the dough with a spoon and your hands (as I’ve done here), or use a stand-alone, food processor or hand mixer with the dough attachment.